 Lessons From A Broken Wall

-It was back in 1970’s, I was a student of primary school then.
-My school building was at the corner of a main road, it was an old building.
+It was back in 1970’s when I was a student of primary school.
+My school was in an old building at the corner of a main road.
 There were rumors that the building was haunted; some children believed it so much they dare not to go in the back of the building.
 I preferred to believe otherwise.

 You know what kind of things children can imagine...

-The school was a government owned.
-It had very few & broken chairs in classes.
+It was a government owned school with very few & broken chairs in classes.
 We used to sit on rugs most of the days...
 I think, I was in grade four, when my class teacher left her job.
 I don’t know why, but there was no alternate teacher.
 And since there was no class teacher, children had a lot of play time.

 It was summers of 1979 when I was in grade five then, we had summer vacations.
 Those days used to be long.
 Two months holidays felt like eternity.
 When vacations ended, and I went to school the first day, I was surprised.
 Because due to rains or something else, the boundary walls of my school had fallen down.